Update on COVID-19

 If you live in Spain and want to further information on COVID-19, see Junta de Andalucia.

-More than 9 million cases of COVID-19 and over 450,000 deaths have now been reported to WHO.
+Over 30 million cases of COVID-19 and over 950,000 deaths have now been reported to WHO.

 For the latest WHO situation report and global statistics, see here.